Most students have to live on a very tight budget – we know it isn’t easy and our Student Services team are here to help.

 The Vulnerable Bursary

-The Vulnerable Bursary of £1,200 is available for those in care, care leavers, those on income support and those students who receive both the disability allowance and the employment support allowance.
+The Vulnerable Bursary of up to £1,200 is available for those in care, care leavers, those on income support and those students who receive both the disability allowance and the employment support allowance.

 Childcare Assistance - 20+ Childcare Fund